Motion Mamba: Efficient and Long Sequence Motion Generation: Introduction

 \section{Introduction}

-Human motion generation stands as a holy grail in generative computer vision, holding broad applications in computer animation, game development, and robot manipulation.
+Human motion generation involves creating high-quality 3D human motion based on given conditions, such as a text prompt, which generates Euler angles for each joint in a human skeleton.
 To emulate human motion effectively, virtual characters must respond to the conditional context, exhibit natural movement, and perform motion accurately.
 Recent motion generation models are categorized into four main approaches: autoencoder-based \cite{ahuja2019language2pose, tevet2022motionclip, petrovich2022temos, guo2022generating, zhong2023attt2m, gong2023tm2d}, utilizing transformers for latent space compression and motion synthesis; GAN-based \cite{lin2018human, harvey2020robust, barsoum2018hp}, using discriminators to enhance the realism of generated motions; autoregressive models \cite{jiang2024motiongpt}, treating motion sequences as languages with specialized codebooks; and diffusion-based \cite{zhang2024motiondiffuse, tevet2022human, chen2023executing}, employing denoising steps for motion generation.
 Challenges vary across methods, with autoencoder models struggling to generate accurate motions from detailed descriptions due to textual information compression, GAN-based models facing training difficulties, especially in conditional tasks, and diffusion-based models relying on complex transformer-based architectures results in inefficient of motion prediction.

 Although diffusion-based models excel at generating motion with robust performance and often exhibit superior diversity, they encounter two limitations.
 1) Convolutional or transformer-based diffusion methods exhibit limitations in generating \textit{long-range motion sequences}.
 Previous transformer-based methodologies \cite{zhang2024motiondiffuse, tevet2022human, chen2023executing} have focused on modeling long-range dependencies and acquiring comprehensive global context information.
 Despite these advances, they are frequently associated with a substantial increase in computational requirements.
 Furthermore, transformer architectures are not intrinsically designed for temporal sequential modeling, which poses an inherent limitation.
 2) The \textit{efficiency} of inference in transformer-based diffusion methods is constrained.
 Although prior research has attempted to leverage the Variational Autoencoder for denoising operations in the latent space \cite{chen2023executing}, the inference speed remains adversely affected by the attention mechanism's quadratic scaling, leading to inefficient motion generation.
 Consequently, exploring a new architectural paradigm that accommodates long-range dependencies and maintains a linear computational complexity is crucial for sustaining motion generation tasks.